sy-122/ETF-Analysis/README.md

 # ETF-Analysis

-This is a simple analysis of fout different ETFs in the US market.
-The industries looked into are technology, finance, industry and energy.
+This repository contains a comprehensive analysis of four distinct ETFs representing key sectors in the US market: technology, finance, industry, and energy.
-Some of the companies included in each ETFs are:
+Some of the companies included in each ETF are:
   1. Tech - XLK (Technology Select Sector SPDR Fund) Apple Inc. (AAPL)
   NVIDIA Corporation (NVDA)